bhavyaB30/Bajaj_Broking_Placement_Assingment-Trading-SDK-/README.md

-# Trading SDK – Demo UI
+# Trading SDK – BAJAJ BROKING

 A robust **Trading SDK Demo** built with a modern stack: **FastAPI** for the backend, **SQLAlchemy** for database orchestration, and **Streamlit** for a responsive frontend.
 This project simulates a professional trading environment including order execution, portfolio management, and persistent data storage.